Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 In summer you’d also be more comfortable heading to a free hotel roof terrace like Hotel Grand Central or Hotel Pulitzer (usually open to non-guests after 8:00 pm).

 Also, to ensure visitor safety the towers may be closed in bad weather.
-The hassle of having to get a refund may complicate your trip (but if you need one contact [email protected]) – but you should receive it within 30 days.
+The hassle of having to get a refund may complicate your trip (if you need one contact [email protected]) – but you should receive it within 30 days.

 My advice?
 Save the money for a roof terrace cocktail or get a guided tour of Sagrada Familia.